 In July 2018, the Hogg Foundation for Mental Health awarded $4.5 million across six grantees of the Collaborative Approaches to Well-Being in Rural Communities (WRC) initiative.

 One grantee, Alliance for Greater Works, received funds to coordinate the initiative, and the other five—all in rural Texas counties—are using the funding to develop or build upon an existing collaborative to strengthen resilience, mental health and well-being in their communities.
-Through this project, we seek to address the community conditions that contribute to mental health disparities and the significant inequities that exist in Texas, and leverage the power of inclusivity and shared decision-making to create and implement community-driven solutions.
+Through this project, we seek to address the community conditions that contribute to mental health disparities in Texas and leverage the power of shared decision-making to create and implement community-driven solutions.

 It’s a tall order, thus, we’ve given each collaborative three years to assess their community’s needs and assets, build new relationships, and identify strategies that lead to better mental health for everyone in their community.
 The grantees are in the first of these three years.

-Check out these brief spotlights on each of the grantees to get a sense of the needs, assets and plans in each county:
+Check out brief spotlights on each grantee to get a sense of the needs, assets, and plans in each county:

 Bastrop County Spotlight